 [Section 157 inserted by No. 58 of 2010 s.
 132.]

-158. Board staff
+158. Staff of former Board

 (1) The officers of the former Board and the former Registrar who held office immediately before the commencement day continue to be employed, under and subject to the Public Sector Management Act 1994 Part 3, as officers of the department.